Ambyr Childers

-Ambyr C. Childers (born July 18, 1988) is an American actress known for her portrayal of Susan Atkins in the NBC crime drama Aquarius, Ashley Rucker in the Showtime crime drama Ray Donovan, and Candace Stone in the Lifetime/Netflix thriller series You.
+Ambyr Childers is an American actress known for her portrayal of Susan Atkins in the NBC crime drama Aquarius, Ashley Rucker in the Showtime crime drama Ray Donovan, and Candace Stone in the Netflix thriller series You.

-Early life

-Childers was born in Cottonwood, Arizona, and raised in Murrieta, Riverside, California.
-She has two sisters.
-Childers attended Vista Murrieta High School.

 Career

 After appearing in the 2003 film Dickie Roberts: Former Child Star, she played Colby Chandler on the daytime soap opera All My Children from 2006 to 2008.
 She also played Elizabeth "E" Dodd in The Master.

 Childers and Kate Bosworth teamed up to co-create Ambyr Childers Jewelry, a new line of delicate pieces that mixes Childers's Native American heritage with Bosworth's "essential cool-girl vibe".

 Childers starred as Candace Stone in Lifetime's television adaptation of You, which premiered on September 9, 2018.
 On December 3, 2018, it was announced that You would move to Netflix as a "Netflix Original" title, ahead of the premiere of the second season.
 On February 1, 2019, Deadline announced that Childers had been promoted to a series regular role, ahead of the second season's premiere.
 The second season was released on December 26, 2019.